 Restoration work is also a great team building activity!
 Bring your school or civic group out to the prairies and enjoy the outdoors together while you improve the environment.

 The Center for Natural Lands Management would like to invite you to come visit the native seed farm at the peak of the spring bloom, nextFriday May 13.
 Bring your camera, sun hat and water and we will walk the 10 acres of blooming fields, discuss the evolution of the program, look at tools and equipment and discuss whatever aspects of native seeds you are interested in.
 After the farm we will head over to the nursery and seed processing center where we can see propagation greenhouses, small-scale seed increase and seed curing,cleaning and storage.

 Prairie Appreciation Day

 Prairie Appreciation Day at Glacial Heritage Preserve and Mima Mounds Natural Area Preserve happens only once a year.
-Please visit their website to find out how you can participate!
+Please visit their website to find out how you can participate or attend!